Table of Contents

 How to Navigate the Eviction Process in Your State

-Having access to a landlord-tenant attorney can help you understand the law and options that are available to you.
+Having access to an eviction attorney can help you understand the law and options that are available to you.

 It is now more important than ever to have the help of a landlord-tenant attorney to make sure the eviction process is done correctly.
-Join LegalShield now and you can be on the phone with a provider attorney in as little as four business hours of membership approval.
+Join LegalShield now and you can be on the phone with a provider law firm in as little as four business hours of membership approval for legal help.

-Below are some additional issues related to the eviction process.
+Below are some additional issues and questions related to the eviction process.

-- Make sure you have a valid reason for eviction (such as nonpayment of rent or violation of the terms of the lease).
+Make sure you have a valid reason for an eviction (such as nonpayment of rent or violation of the terms of the lease).

-Have you given the proper notices and an opportunity for the tenant to cure?
-For failure to pay rent or violation of the lease, the tenant should be given notice with the time allowed by law to cure the problem before the formal eviction process is undertaken.
+Have you given written notices in the proper manner, with an opportunity for the tenant to cure?
+For failure to pay rent or violation of the lease, the tenant should be given written notice with the amount of time allowed by law to cure the problem before the formal eviction process is undertaken.

-Is the tenant eligible for eviction protection?
+Is the tenant eligible for eviction protection under an eviction moratorium?
 Have they taken the necessary steps to be eligible?

-- Are there other violations of the lease beyond paying rent that may provide you additional options?
+Are there other violations of the rental agreement beyond paying rent that may provide you additional options?

-- You may want to talk to your tenant to attempt to remedy the situation before starting a formal process.
+Property managers may want to talk to tenants to attempt to remedy the situation before starting a formal eviction process.

 If an eviction lawsuit is required, am I required to have an attorney represent the business in court?

-How to remove the tenant from the property using local law enforcement, if the tenant does not leave on their own).
+How to remove the tenant from the property using local law enforcement, if the tenant does not vacate on their own.